Georg von Hertling: Education and non-political activities

 Hertling came from a Catholic family of civil servants from the Grand Duchy of Hesse.
 He was born in Darmstadt, the son of the Hessian court councilor Jakob Freiherr von Hertling and his wife Antonie (née von Guaita).

 The religious education he received through his mother made him consider becoming a priest.
 He attended the Ludwig-Georgs-Gymnasium where he was a student under a principal who preserved the institute's humanistic character against the emerging natural sciences.
-He then studied philosophy in Munich, Münster and Berlin, where he received his doctorate in 1864.
+He then studied philosophy at the Ludwig-Maximilians-Universität München, the University of Münster, and the Friedrich Wilhelm University of Berlin, where he received his doctorate in 1864.

-He qualified at Bonn in 1867 to teach at the university level, but because he was a professing Catholic it was not until 1880 that he was appointed to an associate professorship.
+He qualified at the University of Bonn in 1867 to teach at the university level, but because he was a professing Catholic it was not until 1880 that he was appointed to an associate professorship.
 The delay was due to the Kulturkampf (culture struggle) taking place in Prussia between the government under Otto von Bismarck and the Catholic Church, primarily over issues of clerical control of education and ecclesiastical appointments.
 The experience contributed to Hertling taking a leading role in the 1876 founding of the Görres Society, a learned association for the cultivation of science in Catholic Germany.
 He remained its president until his death in 1919.
-Hertling received a full professorship at the University of Munich in 1882.
+Hertling received a full professorship at the Ludwig-Maximilians-Universität München in 1882.
 Before that he published books on Aristotle in 1871 and Albertus Magnus in 1880.

 Hertling was one of the pioneers of the movement for Catholic student fraternities.
 He joined the Catholic German Student Fraternity Aenania in Munich in 1862 and later the Catholic Student Association Arminia in Bonn.
 His speech at the 1863 Catholic Congress in Frankfurt, in which he presented religion, science, and friendship as the guiding principles of the Catholic fraternity student, is considered the catalyst for the founding of the Würzburg Federation, an association of Catholic student groups that still exists today as the Kartellverband.

 Hertling was president of the German Society for Christian Art from its founding in 1893 until 1911.

 He was married to Anna Freiin von Biegeleben (1845–1919), from an influential family of civil servants.
 The Hertlings had one son and five daughters, one of whom died young.
 Hertling was a great-nephew of the Romantic writer Bettina von Arnim and the poet Clemens Brentano.
 The actress Gila von Weitershausen (born 1944) is a great-granddaughter.